-Unincorporated consortia, which may include domestic and foreign entities, must designate one member of the consortium to serve as the Prime Recipient/consortium representative.
+Unincorporated Consortia, which may include domestic and foreign entities, must designate one member of the consortium to serve as the Prime Recipient/consortium representative.
 The Prime Recipient/consortium representative must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
 The eligibility of the consortium will be determined by the eligibility of the Prime Recipient/consortium representative under Section III.A of the FOA.

 Upon request, unincorporated consortia must provide the EERE Contracting Officer with a collaboration agreement, commonly referred to as the articles of collaboration, which sets out the rights and responsibilities of each consortium member.
-This agreement binds the individual consortium members together and should, at a minimum, discuss:
+This agreement binds the individual consortium members together and should discuss, among other things, the consortium's:

-- Management structure; - Method of making payments to consortium members; - Means of ensuring and overseeing members' efforts on the project; - Provisions for members' cost sharing contributions; and - Provisions for ownership and rights in intellectual property developed previously or under the agreement.
+- Management structure; - Method of making payments to consortium members; - Means of ensuring and overseeing members' efforts on the project; - Provisions for members' cost sharing contributions; and

+Provisions for ownership and rights in intellectual property developed previously or under the agreement.

-B. Cost Sharing
+B. COST SHARING

-The cost share must be at least 20% of the total allowable costs for research and development projects (i.e., the sum of the Government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-Federal sources unless otherwise allowed by law.
-(See See 2 CFR 200.306 & 2 CFR 910.130 for the applicable cost sharing requirements.)
+Cost share is based on the total allowable costs of the project (i.e. sum of the Government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-Federal sources unless otherwise allowed by law.
+(See 2 CFR 200.306 & 2 CFR 910.130 for the applicable cost sharing requirements.)